 UK shoppers at risk of email fraud this Black Friday and Cyber Monday

-89 percent of UK retailers are not actively blocking fraudulent emails from reaching customers
+Research finds almost half of top retailers and payment gateways in the UK are not actively blocking fraudulent emails from reaching customers

 Key findings from the research include:

-- However, only 11 percent have implemented the recommended and strictest level of DMARC protection (reject), which actually blocks fraudulent emails from reaching their intended targets, meaning 89 percent are leaving customers open to email fraud.
+- Despite this, only 53% of the UK’s top retailers have implemented the recommended and strictest level of DMARC protection (reject), which actively blocks fraudulent emails from reaching their intended targets, meaning 47% are leaving consumers, staff and partners open to email fraud.

 Proofpoint recommends consumers follow the below top tips to remain safe online while shopping for seasonal bargains:

-- Dodge Potential Phishing and Smishing Attacks: Phishing emails lead to unsafe websites that gather personal data, like credentials and credit card data.
-Watch out for SMS phishing too —aka ‘smishing’ — or messages through social media.
+- Dodge Phishing and Smishing Threats: Stay alert to phishing emails that lead to unsafe websites designed to collect personal data, including login credentials and credit card details.
+Also, be wary of SMS phishing, or 'smishing,' and messages received through social media.

-- Verify Before You Buy: Fraudulent ads, websites, and mobile apps can be hard to spot.
-When downloading a new app or visiting an unfamiliar site, take time to read online reviews and any customer complaints.
+- Verify Before Making a Purchase: Fraudulent advertisements, websites, and mobile apps can be deceptively convincing.
+Prior to downloading a new app or visiting an unfamiliar website, invest time in reading online reviews and checking for customer complaints.

 To find out more about DMARC, visit https://www.proofpoint.com/uk/products/email-fraud-defence.